One of the fat loss agents I’ve kept in my toolbox for many years is the popular asthma treatment Albuterol.

 Other nasty side effects of Clenbuterol include decreased strength due to sodium blockage in muscle fibers and sleep disturbance.

-Here are some additional articles to read if you’re still second-guessing your decision between Albuterol and Clenbuterol:
+Here are some additional articles to read if you’re still second-guessing your decision between Albuterol vs. Clenbuterol:

 - Poison.org goes deeper into Clenbuterol’s numerous heart toxicities